DKenefake/dkenefake.github.io/_posts/2021-02-25-SamplingPoly.md

    return x_0
 ```

 Now for the benchmarking!
 I will also compare with the Numba and Numba + ```prange``` versions.
-We are not longer scaling well with the standard ```prange```!.
+We are not longer scaling well with the standard ```prange```!
 This is since the subtasks are far too quick to be parallelized effectively.
 I tried blocking the individual hit-and-run samples as bundles to fix this issue, but I saw no significant speedup.
 The lack of scaling might be a python language limitation at such small timescales.
 For the case of hit-and-run sampling on a polytope, we went from 87 msec to 33 usec; this is a speedup of 2600x.
 In other worse, instead of a calculation taking a month, it now takes ~17 min.
 This result stresses the importance of using the correct tool for the job, and sometimes making specialized tools is worth it.

 ```
 hit_and_run w/o Numba                       -> 822 us per sample